 - Individual course performance

 - Program expectations, instructional objectives, learning outcomes and breadth and depth of curriculum

 - Student summative performance (Summative examination and other comprehensive exam results).

 - Remediation programs and results

 - Attrition criteria and data for cohort being reviewed

 - Feedback from students who were unsuccessful on PANCE

 - Preceptor feedback (alumni and employer feedback is not required but may be helpful if available to programs)

 Important Notes to Programs / Portal Pointers

-The Fall 2014 Notes to Program document includes information from the September 2014 commission meeting.
+The Spring 2015 Notes to Program document includes information from the September 2014 commission meeting.
 Programs should read this as well as past Notes documents available here.
 Over time policies and procedures change.
 Older version of the Notes, use the newest version of the Notes in determine currency of policies, procedures, information about specific standards.